Metropolitan Looting and Rioting

 But amid all of the accusations and partisan rhetoric, what nobody seems to see is that both of the Old Parties are working toward the same goal; they're just coming at it from different directions.
 Obviously, I cannot provide "proof" of this accusation, only evidence that seems to support the hypothesis.
 I guess it's up to you to decide their veracity (or lack of it).

 Let's begin with the Democrats.
 Even as recently as this most recent primary election season, one of the major issues of the Democratic platform, and one in which even Democratic candidates in my district (one of whom I will be running against later this year) were calling for was "gun control".
-Typically, Democrats and Democrat-leaning advocates stand opposed to the wholesale interpretation of the rights allowed by the Second Amendment, and the issue was brought up repeatedly during the primaries.
+Typically, Democrats and Democrat-leaning advocates stand opposed to the wholesale interpretation of the rights allowed by the Second Amendment, and the issue was brought up repeatedly during the primaries by Democratic candidates at almost all levels.
 Their collective message wasn't only about regulation of military-style weaponry in the hands of civilians, it was also about ammunition, waiting periods, governmental background checks, and (if I recall correctly) even psychiatric evaluations to be completed before allowing any person to purchase anything more powerful than a slingshot.
 One phrase that I frequently heard about this issue from that group was "only the police and the military should have access to these kinds of weapons".

 Conversely, we are asked to listen to the Republicans, who generally advocate the wholesale interpretation of the rights allowed of the Second Amendment.
 But for them, this is not about Second Amendment rights, it's about how to effectively maintain order (not necessarily "peace") against a (possibly) heavily-armed public.
-Their answer seems to be to militarize the police using the thinking "if they have weapons, we need to make sure ours are bigger and that we are better trained".
+Their answer seems to be to militarize the police by using the thinking "if they have weapons, we need to make sure ours are bigger and that we are better trained".
 If you take a simple poll of current and former police officers from ANY metropolitan area, I suspect that you will find a large percentage of the force are military veterans, particularly from the Army and the Marines.
 (I was heavily recruited by three different police forces after leaving the Marine Corps.)
 And what response have we seen from the Republicans and Republican-leaning advocates with regard to the riots over the past few days?
 Well, they want to protect the public and protect private property from those who are, in this situation, inciting riots against the police by - wait for it - calling in an even more militarized group - the actual military in the form of each state's National Guard.
 I have personally heard suggestions like "arrest and detain everyone regardless of their level of participation, then sort them out later."
 And where do they want to contain all of these people?
 Someplace where they cannot escape and possibly hurt someone else: Colorado's SuperMax or Cuba's Guantanamo Bay.